MiniServer

 scopes will only exist when running the BoxLang web server (but not in the REPL, etc).

 That's practically it.
 This is a very lightweight server that can get the job done.
-You can also startup servers using our VSCode IDE by opening the command palette and clicking on startup a BoxLang web server.
+You can also start up servers using our VSCode IDE by opening the command palette and clicking Start a BoxLang web server.

-Here is the collection of arguments you can pass into the binary.
+These are the supported arguments you can pass into the binary to configure the server.

 --configPath path/boxlang.json